Six silly similes as free as a bird

 Sitting in the hot sun and basking all together.

 Three silly similes, much slower than a snail,

 Two very silly similes, as pure as driven snow,

 Said: Only two more verses and can we both then go?

-Now there are no more silly similes - so wherever did they go?
+There are no more silly similes - so wherever did they go?

-Well perhaps if you should find them, would you write to let me know?
+Perhaps if you should find them, would you write to let me know?

 Copyright on all my poems

 This poem was chosen by teachers and children in many schools across West Yorkshire as one of almost 400 poems which were published in 2010.